589290/local-cluster/3-portainer.md

 # Portainer

 [Portainer](https://www.portainer.io/) is a wonderful webUI front-end for managing docker and / or Kubernetes.
 You can also get a free 5-node cluster enterprise license on their website just by registering.
-If you prefer not to register, you can also use the community edition (substitute -ce for -ee in the docker command).
+If you prefer not to register, you can optionally use the community edition (substitute -ce for -ee in the docker command).

 ## Installing portainer for the docker daemon